Skip to main content

 // Now you can call the methods provided by the ai module.

-// Before starting, ensure that the Mini Program request valid domain has been configured.
+// Before you begin, ensure you have configured the legitimate request domain for the Mini Program.
 For details, refer to https://docs.cloudbase.net/quick-start/baas/wx-mini

-// In the directory where the mini-program's package.json is located (usually the miniprogram directory), execute the command to install the npm package:
+// In the directory containing the mini-program's package.json (typically the miniprogram directory), run the command to install the npm package:

 // npm i @cloudbase/js-sdk

 // Import the SDK.
-Here we import cloudbase-js-sdk on demand in a modular form, and full import is also supported.
+Here we import cloudbase-js-sdk on a per-module basis as needed, and it also supports full import.

 import cloudbase from "@cloudbase/js-sdk/app";